 If you have a fairly large area of grass to cut, a string trimmer will be your quickest and most efficient lawn mower alternative.

-Also known as a weed eater, weed whacker, or whipper snipper, these motorized tools are great for cutting overgrown grass in areas a lawnmower can’t reach.
-A string trimmer is also ideal for use on sloping or uneven ground or where there are many obstacles to mow around.
+Also known as a weed eater, weed whacker, or whipper snipper, these power tools are great for cutting overgrown grass in areas a lawnmower can’t reach.
+A string trimmer is also ideal for use on sloping or uneven ground or where there are many obstacles to trim around.

-String trimmers come in either gas, electric, or battery-powered models.
-And like any power tool, there are pros and cons to each.
-Ultimately, which type you choose will depend on your situation and how much grass you need to cut.
+As with any power tool, there are pros and cons to each.
+At the end of the day, the type of trimmer you choose will depend on your specific situation and how much grass you need to cut.

-If you have a large yard to maintain, a gas-powered 2-cycle or 4-cycle weed eater will be your best option.
-In addition, these models also have the most power and aren’t limited by battery capacity or the length of an extension cord.
+For example, if you have a large yard to maintain, a gas-powered 2-cycle or 4-cycle weed eater will be your best option.
+In addition, gas-powered models also have the most power and aren’t limited by battery capacity or the length of an extension cord.
 So you can work without restriction for as long as you need.

 Overall, a string trimmer is an excellent tool for cutting tall grass without a lawn mower.
-While it can be tricky to get an even cut, it does a pretty good job when mowing is not an option.
-A string trimmer also doesn’t take up much storage room and can be more convenient for quickly trimming small areas than using a bulky lawn mower.
+While it can be a bit tricky to get an even cut, it does a pretty good job when traditional mowing is not an option.
+A string trimmer also doesn’t take up much storage space and can be more convenient for quickly trimming small areas than using a bulky lawn mower.

 A scythe is another good option for cutting larger areas without a lawn mower.
-However, these tools require some skill to operate correctly, as well as a certain level of physical fitness.
+Scythes have been used for centuries to harvest crops and clear fields, and they are still an effective way to cut grass today.
+However, these tools require some practice and skill to operate correctly, as well as a certain level of physical fitness.
 So for this reason, they are not suitable for everyone.

 Mowing with a scythe has some great advantages, including the fact you can cut wet grass and mow on slopes or uneven areas that would be unsuitable for a traditional lawn mower.
 Scythes are also inexpensive to buy and maintain, lighter than a string trimmer, and environmentally friendly.

 On the other hand, they require physical exertion and are best for mowing less manicured lawns that don’t need a close cut.
-Also, the large, exposed blade could be a safety concern for many people.
+In addition, the large, exposed blade could be a safety concern for many people.

 In addition to the options above, there are a few other ways to cut grass without using a lawnmower.
-However, most of these are suitable for smaller areas only.
-Let’s take a look at these now.
+However, most of these are only suitable for smaller areas.
+Let’s look at these now.

 1. Garden Shears

 Garden shears, or a pair of hedge shears, will do a reasonable job of trimming small areas of overgrown grass.
 But if you want a closer cut, you will have to squat or kneel to keep the blades level with the ground.
-This may make it unsuitable if you have back or knee issues, and it is best used for cutting a small area of grass only.
+This may make it unsuitable if you have back or knee issues, so shears are best used for cutting a small area of grass only.

 2. Hedge Trimmer